gooddata/gooddata-ui-sdk/libs/sdk-ui-tests/README.md

     When tweaking this, we have found that setting the value to number > 50 makes backstop crash badly at the very end.
 Since the comparison is done at the end and is pretty fast anyway, tweaking this option is usually not needed.

-## End-to-end tests with Storybook and TestCafe

-To enable some more involved interaction testing that would not be possible or practical with BackstopJS, the project also comes with TestCafe support.

-It uses the Storybook described in the previous sections and runs standard TestCafe tests on top os selected stories (those in the `50 Stories for e2e Tests` section).

-### Building and running

-To run the TestCafe tests

--   Make sure you have the Storybook running by executing `npm run storybook`
--   Run the TestCafe tests
-    -   either in visual mode by `npm run testcafe-visual` (this is useful debugging as you can see what is happening)
-    -   or in headless mode by `npm run testcafe` (this is much faster as tests are run in parallel)

 ## Technical Funny Stuff